innopolis-devops/labs/README.md

 ### Prerequisites

 My main development environment is Visual Studio Code, so all further steps will be determined to work in this particular IDE.
-If you do not have VS Code installed, then you can download it from this [!link](https://code.visualstudio.com) or use [!this tutorial](https://www.digitalocean.com/community/tutorials/) to get started with Flask if you want to use any other development environment.
+If you do not have VS Code installed, then you can download it from this [!link](https://code.visualstudio.com) or use [this tutorial](https://www.digitalocean.com/community/tutorials/) to get started with Flask if you want to use any other development environment.

 1. Install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) to VS Code.

 1. Make sure that you have.
 You can download from [python.org](https://www.python.org/downloads/).

 1. On Windows, make sure the location of your Python interpreter is included in your PATH environment variable.
 You can check the location by running `path` at the command prompt.
 If the Python interpreter's folder isn't included, open Windows Settings, search for "environment", select **Edit environment variables for your account**, then edit the **Path** variable to include that folder.

+1. Make sure you have already installed both [Docker Engine](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
+You don’t need to install Python or Redis, as both are provided by Docker images.

 ### Installation